Gukurahundi: Death estimates

-The Catholic Commission for Justice and Peace in Zimbabwe documented at least 2,000 deaths, and speculated that the actual number could be 8,000 or higher.
+The Catholic Commission for Justice and Peace in Zimbabwe documented at least 2,000 deaths, and speculated that the actual number could be as high as 8,000.
 Locals from the affected regions put the figure between 20,000 and 40,000.
 Journalist Heidi Holland referred to a death toll of 8,000 as a typical conservative estimate.
 In February 1983 the International Red Cross disclosed that 1,200 Ndebele had been murdered that month alone.
 In a unanimously adopted resolution in 2005, the International Association of Genocide Scholars estimated the death toll at 20,000.

 Reactions

-In 1992 serving Defence Minister Moven Mahachi became the first ZANU official who publicly apologised for the execution and torture of civilians by the Fifth Brigade.
-Five years later, Enos Nkala, former defence minister, described his involvement with Gukurahundi as "eternal hell" and blamed President Mugabe for having orchestrated it.
-Speaking at Joshua Nkomo's memorial service on 2 July 2000, Mugabe admitted that "thousands" had been killed during the campaign, calling it a "moment of madness".
+In 1992, serving Defence Minister Moven Mahachi became the first ZANU official who publicly apologised for the execution and torture of civilians by the Fifth Brigade.
+Five years later, Enos Nkala, former defence minister, described his involvement in the Gukurahundi as "eternal hell" and blamed President Mugabe for having orchestrated it.
+Speaking at Nkomo's memorial service on 2 July 2000, Mugabe admitted "thousands" had been killed during the campaign, calling it a "moment of madness".